 How To Choose A Good Primer For Acne-Prone Skin

 Choose a primer that is non-comedogenic because such primers are specifically formulated to prevent your pores from clogging.
-You can check if the product is comedogenic by reading the product label.
+You can check if the product is comedogenic by reading the product label and the online reviews from its users.
 Many websites also rank skincare products based on the comedogenicity scale— the lower the number, the lesser the chances of the ingredients to clog your pores.
 Primers with elements in the range of 0-2 are considered non-comedogenic.

 - Salicylic acid